lukegob10/tracker_machine/docs/user-guide.md

 ## Troubleshooting
 - 401/unauthenticated: log in again; ensure cookies are allowed for the app host.
-- Validation errors: check required fields (Sponsor on projects; Owner on solutions; Owner/Assignee on subcomponents; abbreviation = 4 chars; priority 0–5).
+- Validation errors: check required fields (Sponsor on projects; Owner on solutions; Assignee on subcomponents; abbreviation = 4 chars; priority 0–5).
-- No phases: enable phases for a solution in the Solutions view before selecting a subphase on subcomponents.
 - CSV errors: check header names and required fields as shown in each view’s description.